alexandruast/platform-inception/README.md

 hide sensitive info from console output

 #### Changelog
+refactored vagrant always run scripts / vault-init
-sandbox mode added to vagrantfile - use one vm for sandbox environment jenkins jobs for vault token renew and secret update
+sandbox mode added to vagrantfile - use one vm for sandbox environment
+jenkins jobs for vault token renew and secret update
 vault-init overhaul to better describe the approle flow
 basic_compose_pod can now deploy any basic docker-compose based pod, on any git url and branch